google-marketing-solutions/agentic_dsta/agentic_dsta/README.md

         done < .env
         ```

-2.  **Grant Access to Cloud Run:** Grant the Cloud Run service's service account the "Secret Manager Secret Accessor" role for each secret.
+2.  **Grant access to Cloud Run:** Grant the Cloud Run service's service account the "Secret Manager Secret Accessor" role for each secret.
 Replace `<your-cloud-run-service-name>` with your actual service name.

         ```bash
         SERVICE_NAME="<your-cloud-run-service-name>"